abiswas3/sportsMaths/NewRankings/main.md

 triathlon news article](https://www.triathlete.com/culture/news/new-2023-pto-rankings-revealed-dissected/)
 which describes how the new points are calculated](pngs/Screenshot 2023-02-17 at 12.04.48.png)

-Informally there are three features -- your tier based finish position score, the strength of the race you are participating in and how much faster you were from the top few athletes.
+Informally there are three features -- a tier based finish score, the strength of the race you are participating in and how much faster you were from the top few athletes.
 You get points along each of these dimensions and finally your score is a weighted average of these features.
-From the outset it would appear that the new system considers a multiple facets of a race and then weights them to compute a final score.
+From the outset it would appear that the new system considers a multiple facets of a race and then averages across all of them to compute the final score.
 However, closer examination of the point system reveals that the new system is really based around one central concept -- the committees' definition of strength of field.

 ## The weights do not matter

-The first feature accounts for $40\%$ of your score, the second feature accounts for $30\%$ of your score and the third feature contributes to $30\%$ of your score.
-Although the final score is claimed to be a mixture of three different features (position, strength of field and time); this is merely an illusion.
+As advertised, the first feature accounts for $40\%$ of your score, the second feature accounts for $30\%$ of your score and the third feature contributes to $30\%$ of your score.
+Thus the claim is that the final score is a mixture of three different features (position, strength of field and time); this is merely an illusion.
 The three features are highly correlated, and as a result only one feature really matters -- strength of field.

 ![The figure above plots the tier on the Y-axis and the SOF on the X-axis.
 It is easy to see that the two are positively correlated.
 For